vitiral/bridge-rpc/README.md

       initiator clears them) in order guarantee crticial data
     - functions can drop their return values immediately for idempotent operations and guaranteed performance.
-    - functions can have a user-defined events of when they drop values (i.e. timeout, buffer fullness, etc)
+    - functions can have user-defined events of when they drop values (i.e. timeout, buffer fullness, etc)
     - functions can store an index and only run when the index matches the `cx_id` given in the RPC, guaranteing that functions cannot be run twice accidentally.

 The library will be split up into several crates:
-- ubq-constants: provides constants in a way that can be exported to other languages (C, python, java, etc).
+- bridge-constants: provides generated constants for multiple languages
-- ubq-logic-rs: contains core rust data types and logic handlers to implement the protocol.
+- bridge-logic-rs: contains core rust data types and logic handlers to implement the protocol.
-- ubq-std-rs: contains higher logic implemented using the std library (including heap memory allocation and threading).
+- bridge-std-rs: contains higher logic implemented using the std library (including heap memory allocation and threading).
-- ubq-uc-rs: contains higher logic implemented for microcontrollers (no heap memory allocation or threading)
+- bridge-uc-rs: contains higher logic implemented for microcontrollers (no heap memory allocation or threading)

+The reference and primary implementation for all device types shall be in rust.

 # Node Operation
 A cluster is simply a collection of nodes and bridges where each node has a